tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 ## Usage
 * Files used in this project with their functionality listed
-  * Files/httpd.conf.j2 :- Template file for apache(httpd) server config
+  * ansible/Files/httpd.conf.j2 :- Template file for apache(httpd) server config
-  * Files/info.php.j2 :- Template file for sample info.php
+  * ansible/Files/info.php.j2 :- Template file for sample info.php
-  * vars/default.yml :- contains variables, which references are used in main ansible yml file
+  * ansible/vars/default.yml :- contains variables, which references are used in main ansible yml file
-  * ansible.cfg :- config file for ansible
+  * ansible/ansible.cfg :- config file for ansible
-  * aws.tf :- This file contains cloud provider details for terraform
+  * terraform/aws.tf :- This file contains cloud provider details for terraform
-  * ec2.tf :- This file contains details for ec2 instance creation
+  * terraform/ec2.tf :- This file contains details for ec2 instance creation
-  * install_mediawiki.sh :- bash script to install mediawiki in created ec2 instance, this script is invoked in ansible playbook command
+  * ansible/install_mediawiki.sh :- bash script to install mediawiki in created ec2 instance, this script is invoked in ansible playbook command
-  * install_module.sh :- bash script to reset/enable php modules in ec2 instance
+  * ansible/install_module.sh :- bash script to reset/enable php modules in ec2 instance
-  * output.tf :- This file will have public ip of ec2 instance once creation is success.
+  * terraform/output.tf :- This file will have public ip of ec2 instance once creation is success.
-  * vars.tf :- This file contains variables for terraform
+  * terraform/vars.tf :- This file contains variables for terraform
-  * vpc.tf :- This file contains network details for ec2 instance
+  * terraform/vpc.tf :- This file contains network details for ec2 instance
+  * createInfra.sh :- This script contains terraform commands to create EC2 infra in aws
+  * destroyInfra.sh :- This script contains terraform commands to destroy EC2 infra in aws

 To run this project, execute below commands.
   * clone this project
     ```